ellennickles/creative-coding-summer-21/homework-ellen.md

 **Key questions:**
 - How can we create multiple objects using classes?
-- What are some ways to get started with audio (microphone input and sound files) and visual (images, video, and webcam) media?
+- What are some ways to get started with audio (microphone input and sound files) media?

 ### **// Class 1 • Mon Aug 2 • Classes: Templates for Multiple Objects**